Adrenochrome

 Chemistry

 The oxidation reaction that converts adrenaline into adrenochrome occurs both in vivo and in vitro.
-In vitro, silver oxide (Ag2O) is used.[2]
-In solution, adrenochrome is pink and further oxidation of the compound causes it to polymerize into brown or black melanin compounds.[3]
+Silver oxide (Ag2O) was among the first reagents employed for this,[2] but a variety of other oxidising agents have been used successfully.[3]
+In solution, adrenochrome is pink and further oxidation of the compound causes it to polymerize into brown or black melanin compounds.[4]

 History